The Synopsys Software Integrity Group is now Black Duck®. Learn More

 close language selection

-The goal of the BSIMM report remains what it was when it was launched in 2008—to enable cooperation among organizations and help them build trust into their software, not by dictating what to do but by documenting what other organizations are doing within their own software security initiatives (SSIs).
+The goal of BSIMM remains what it was when it was launched in 2008: to enable cooperation among organizations and help them build trust in their software, not by dictating or prescribing what they should do but by sharing what other organizations are doing within their own software security programs.

-That’s why the BSIMM report includes a free “roadmap” to help organizations improve the security of the software that runs their enterprises.
-It provides detailed information from more than 130 participating organizations in verticals including the cloud, financial services, financial technology, insurance, Internet of Things (IoT), healthcare, and technology.
-The participants include 11,100 security professionals who collectively help about 270,000 developers working on about 97,000 applications.
+BSIMM15 provides detailed information from 121 organizations in verticals including the cloud, financial services, financial technology, healthcare, Internet of Things (IoT), and technology.
+The participants include 11,100 security professionals who collectively help 270,000 developers working on roughly 96,000 applications.

 How security is changing